hubplanner/API/Sections/bookings.md

 A successful delete will return a `200` Ok response status from the server.

-## Delete multiple bookings
+## Delete multiple bookings (Bulk)
-Use the query to delete multiple bookings, either by IDs, projectId or resourceId.
+Use the following query to delete multiple bookings, either by booking IDs, projectId or resourceId.

-Delete multiple bookings by IDs:
+Delete multiple bookings by booking IDs:
 ```
 DELETE /booking?ids=12340,12341,12342,12343,12344
 ```